dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

-the program by creating an identical byte representation of the four `_SYSTEMTIME` variables' memory layout using the very handy `p32` function from `pwntools`, which packs each of the integers into a 32-bit little-endian array of bytes, and hashing those bytes.
+the program by creating an identical byte representation of the four `_SYSTEMTIME` variables' memory layout using the very handy `p32` function from `pwntools`, which packs each of the integers into a 32-bit little-endian array of bytes, and hashing the concatentation of those bytes.
 I knew what time values to place here because the authors specified that the attack occurred on July 11 of this year.
 I then appended that hash to the HTTP connection URL for the GET request, and was able to successfully download a large, base64 encoded chunk of data, which I then decoded, revealing a second Portable Executable.

 {% highlight python %}
 from pwn import *